ashalfarhan/realworld/README.md

 # How it works

-> This codebase is for a realworld implementation in Go, using Gorilla Mux for http router, and built-in sql library to interact with PostgreSQL Database
+> This is a realworld implementation in Go, using Gorilla Mux for http router, and sqlx

 # Getting started